Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 2. Stuart Woods, 1938 - 2022

-American author Stuart Woods is best known for Chiefs, his first novel, which he published in 1981 and which won an Edgar Award for Best First Novel.
-Woods got the idea for his first novel from a blood-stained police chief badge he found at his grandmother’s house.
-It became popular after CBS broadcast a miniseries based on the book.
-After this initial success, Woods turned to a series of novels starring Stone Barrington, a former NYPD detective who started working as a lawyer.
+American author Stuart Woods is best known for Chiefs, his first novel published in 1981, which won an Edgar Award for Best First Novel.
+Woods got the idea for this breakthrough work from a blood-stained police chief badge he found at his grandmother’s house.
+The book became widely popular after CBS broadcast a miniseries based on it.

 “So people respected foxy.
 But they also thought he was crazy.”